 The weight limit for this ride is 19 st/264 lb/120 kg, please enquire if you are an experienced rider exceeding this weight.

 The accommodation and stables are situated between the brown summit of the Montiferru mountain and the beaches of Oristano's coastline.
 Formerly a farmhouse it has been tastefully converted into a boutique style hotel that can accommodate up to 31 guests only.
 It is surrounded by woods in a quiet countryside characterised by a magical and intriguing landscape.
 There are eight garden suites and four standard bedrooms with bathroom, telephone, ISDN line, satellite TV, air conditioning, hair dryer, safe deposit box and mini bar.
 Each suite is decorated to a high class standard utilising local stone and materials to provide a truly luxurious stay.
+There is a supplement to upgrade to the Junior Suite, however this is waived for groups of three or four.
 There is a fabulous swimming pool and jacuzzi.
 The swimming pool is open all year around due to the fact it uses solar energy to heat the water.
 It is equipped with every comfort, a bar, deckchairs, sunbeds.
 There is also a beauty salon nearby where you can have a massage, pedicure or facial.
 This ride is on a half-board basis.
 Non-riders stay on a B&B package.
 Other meals may be purchased on-site.
 The cuisine here is top class but reflects local specialities so may not suit the more traditional palate.
 Fresh homegrown organic vegetables, fruit and locally reared meat are served.
 You will be able to see the kitchen and observe the chef at work.
 Breakfast is light and continental; various cheeses and hams, fresh fruit, yoghurt and fresh juices.
 Dinner includes: starter, first course, second course and dessert.
 Served in the hotel dining room or on the terrace.
 Lunch can be prepared on request; a light brunch.
 The food here is definitely one of the highlights - a typical meal would be antipasti of wild boar, salamis and olives, pasta with ricotta, barbecued suckling pig and watermelon drizzled with myrto (myrtle liquer).